Lecarvalho/twitter_clone/docs/feed.md

 ## Retweet

 When someone retweets a tweet, what happens to feed collection:
-One entry is created for each follower on feed collection with:
+~~The previous entry is updated and~~ an entry is created for each follower on feed collection with:
 - **key:** tweetId_profileId where profileId is the follower profile id
 - **concernedProfileId:** the profile id of the follower
 - **createdAt:** see definition above